 Depending on your insurance provider, you might qualify for a reduction in your home insurance of up to 20% when you buy a home security system.

 At Alert 360, we proudly offer customers our 360 insurance deductible program as an added benefit in our services.
 If a covered loss is suffered, we reimburse paid homeowner’s insurance deductibles up to $1,360.

 What to Expect During Your Home Security Safety Assessment and Installation

-Once you decide to purchase a home security system and enroll in alarm monitoring, usually an in-home assessment and professional installation takes place.
+Once you decide to purchase a home security system and enroll in alarm monitoring, usually an in-home assessment and professional installation take place.
 During the safety assessment, you can expect a thorough look at the potential hazards in and around your home.
-This is a great tool to help discover what steps you can take so your home is as safe as possible in any emergency situations.
+This is a great tool to help discover what steps you can take so your home is as safe as possible in any emergency situation.

 Protecting Your System